-On May 10, the FERC announced that it would hold a June 29 technical conference on developments in natural gas index liquidity and transparency.
-The FERC notice explained that the purpose of this technical conference is to understand the state of liquidity in the physical natural gas markets, to explore current trends in physical natural gas trading and price reporting and how the use of natural gas indices have evolved over time, to obtain industry's views on the current level of confidence in natural gas indices and price formation, and finally, to consider whether there is a need to improve natural gas market liquidity and price reporting and, if so, how.
-A revised agenda and list of panel participants for this conference can be found in the supplemental notice issued June 21.
-The conference is free of charge and open to the public.
-Those attending are encouraged to register.
-The FERC indicated that it would accept post technical conference comments up to 30 days after the technical conference.
-Such comments must be filed on or before July 31, 2017.
+The FERC held a technical conference on June 29 on developments in natural gas index liquidity and transparency.
+The purpose of the technical conference was to understand the state of liquidity in the physical natural gas markets, to explore current trends in physical natural gas trading and price reporting and how the use of natural gas indices have evolved over time, to obtain industry's views on the current level of confidence in natural gas indices and price formation, and finally, to consider whether there is a need to improve natural gas market liquidity and price reporting and, if so, how.
+Post-technical conference comments were filed on July 31 by AGA, INGAA, the PJM IMM, Rice Energy Marketing, and Tenaska Marketing Ventures.
+A transcript of the technical conference is available on the FERC's eLibrary.
+This matter is pending before the FERC.

-• Algonquin EDC Capacity Release Bidding Requirements Exemption Request (RP16-618)

-On March 31, 2016, the FERC conditionally accepted Algonquin tariff modifications and request for waiver that provided an exemption from capacity release bidding requirements for certain types of firm transportation capacity releases by Electric Distribution Companies ("EDCs") that are participating in state-regulated electric reliability programs.
+• Algonquin EDC Capacity Release Bidding Requirements Exemption Request (RP16-618) On March 31, 2016, the FERC conditionally accepted Algonquin tariff modifications and request for waiver that provided an exemption from capacity release bidding requirements for certain types of firm transportation capacity releases by Electric Distribution Companies ("EDCs") that are participating in state-regulated electric reliability programs.
+As previously reported, Algonquin stated that the modifications were transportation capacity releases by Electric Distribution Companies ("EDCs") that are participating in state-regulated electric reliability programs.
 As previously reported, Algonquin stated that the modifications were consistent with the FERC's current policy of exempting releases pursuant to state-regulated retail access programs of natural gas local distribution companies ("LDCs") from bidding requirements.
 Algonquin added that its proposal (i) supports the efforts of EDCs to increase the reliability of supply for natural gas-fired electric generation facilities in New England and to address high electricity prices during peak periods in New England and therefore is in the public interest; and (ii) furthers the FERC's initiatives related to gas-electric coordination.
 On May 9, 2016, the FERC held a technical conference to examine "concerns raised regarding the basis and need for the waiver."
 Initial comments were due May 31.
 Almost two dozen sets of initial comments were filed, raising numerous issues both in support and in opposition to the Algonquin proposal.
 Reply comments were due June 10, 2016 and were filed by Algonquin Gas Transmission, Sequent Energy Management, L.P. and Tenaska Marketing Ventures, Indicated Shippers, National Grid, Eversource, Repsol, Calpine, Exelon/NextEra, New England LDCs, CT PURA and the MA AG.